Humayun's Tomb: The Tomb in literature

 Letitia Elizabeth Landon published the poetical illustration The Tomb of Humaioon, Delhi in Fisher's Drawing Room Scrap Book, 1833.
 This reflects on the scene and is based on an engraving of a painting by William Purser, showing a somewhat distant view of the tomb.

 The mausoleum today

-Ill thought out construction plans like The Delhi Government's plans in 2006–2007 to build a new tunnel to connect East Delhi to Jawaharlal Nehru Stadium, Delhi in South Delhi, and to widen the roads near the tomb for the 2010 Commonwealth Games to connect National Highway-24 with Lodhi Road, also posed a serious threat to the monument.
+Ill thought out construction plans like The Delhi Government's plans in 2006–2007 to build a new tunnel to connect East Delhi to Jawaharlal Nehru Stadium, Delhi in South Delhi, and to widen the roads near the tomb for the 2010 Commonwealth Games to connect National Highway-24 with Lodi Road, also posed a serious threat to the monument.
 Urban planners feared that the historic monument would not have been able to withstand the vibrations ensuing from the construction work in such close proximity.
 Finally, the Archaeological Survey of India was able to halt the plans.

 On 30 May 2014, the finial of the tomb was knocked off the dome by a heavy storm which struck the city.
 On 19 April 2016, India's Union Culture Minister Dr. Mahesh Sharma unveiled the restored finial of the monument.
-The original finial will be conserved.
+The original finial was conserved and is now displayed at the Humayun Tomb World Heritage Site Museum.